pranavMekkoth1/Lab1-tutorial/index.md

     **Instructions:**

-    1. (in the VScode terminal for your computer) enter "ssh-keygen" command.
+    1. (in the VScode terminal for your computer) enter `ssh-keygen` command.
 Follow to the prompts and answer the necessary questions.
 This should result in creating a pair of public and private keys tha will allow you to log into the server for the class without entering your password every time.
-    2. If you are on windows, go to this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to do the additional ssh-add commands.
+    2. If you are on windows, go to this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation) to do the additional `ssh-add` commands.
     3. Log into the class server (with your account).
-Run the command "mkdir .ssh" in the server terminal than logout of the server.
+Run the command `mkdir .ssh` in the server terminal than logout of the server.
 Now you should be able to enter the server without haveing to enter a password.

     Logging in should look similar to this: